Tanzania

 Program sequence (click every single day)

-Drive to St. Elizabeth Hospital, Arusha (10 km)
+Drive to Father Babu Hospital, Arusha (10 km)

 09.15-10.15 Lecture: Update on HIV/AIDS in Africa (Dr. Mushi & Dr. Schaefer)

-Drive to the Arusha Coffee Lodge (10 km)
+Drive to Elewana Arusha Coffee Lodge, Arusha (10 km)

-Drive to the Old Selian hospital, Arusha (20 km)
+Drive to the Old Seliani Hospital (20 km)

-11.15-14.15 Rounds on the paediatric ward in the Old Selian hospital.
-Focus on children with malaria and other febrile ilnesses (Prof. Steve Swanson)
+11.15-14.15 Rounds on the paediatric ward in the Old Selian hospital focusing on patients with fever (Prof. Steve Swanson)

-15.00-18.00 Field excursion to the Flying Medical Service: Medical care from the air in the Maasai areas (Dr. Pat Patten)
+15.00-18.00 Field excursion to the Flying Medical Service (FMS).
+Medical care in rural areas of Tanzania (Dr. Pat Patten)

-Drive to Arusha Coffee Lodge, Arusha (25 km)
+Drive to Elewana Arusha Coffee Lodge, Arusha (20 km)

 Drive to Tarangire National Park (50 km)

-15.30-17.30 Field excursion in Tarangire National Park: Prevention and control of sleeping sickness.
-Observation of the habitat of Tsetse flies (vector) and antelopes (Dr. Mofulu)
+15.30-17.30 Field excursion in Tarangire National Park: Habitat of the Tsetse fly (vector) and antelopes (reservoir of Trypanosomiasis rhodesiense).
+Prevention and control of sleeping sickness (Dr. Mofulu)

 Drive to Octagon Lodge, Karatu (80 km)